fes.de

 by Benjamin Wray, freelance journalist and co-ordinator of the Gig Economy Project

-Technology, Employment and Wellbeing is a new FES blog that offers original insights on the ways new technologies impact the world of work.
+Technology, Employment and Wellbeing is an FES blog that offers original insights on the ways new technologies impact the world of work.

 The blog focuses on bringing different views from tech practitioners, academic researchers, trade union representatives and policy makers.